Xuebaotou: The Iconic Face of Academic Pressure and Digital Identity

 • Tiger Parents: Push extreme academic performance.

-Parents often share memes of Xuebaotou as motivation for their children, not realizing it may increase anxiety.
+Parents sometimes share memes of Xuebaotou to motivate their children, without realizing that it may increase anxiety.

 The Rise of Anti-Xuebaotou Movements